neffers/the-biggest-idea/README.md

 ## Requirements
 Because the program is written in a Jupyter notebook, it is recommended that you open it via Jupyter.
 Please see [https://jupyter.org/](https://jupyter.org/) for more information.

+## Contributing
+If you wish to contribute to the project, simply make a pull request and we will review the code.

 ## Rationale
 ### License
 lorem ipsum